 The Cook Islands are located right in the heart of the South Pacific Ocean and as such, we enjoy a tropical climate all year round making them an ideal place for holiday makers.
 The summer months of November to April enjoy a hot climate where temperatures reach 26-30°C whilst the cooler months of May to October will reach temperatures of between 22-27°C. Whilst there are slight variances in the temperatures and rainfall between each of the Cook Islands, the averages tend to be about the same.

 Keep it casual.
 Light clothing is the best, please also be considerate of the local culture and standards while at the beach – nudity is not accepted and will be frowned upon.
+While the Cook Islands is informal and the dress is casual, it is recommended that very brief attire such as bikinis not be worn in shopping areas or public areas outside of the beach and resorts, as it may cause offense in some places.
 If you are travelling during the winter months, it would be recommended to bring along a light rain jacket just in case.
 If you are planning to attend a church service, more modest attire will be required.

 Power in the Cook Islands is the same as in Australia or New Zealand, the power sockets are of type I. The standard voltage is 240 V and the standard frequency is 50 Hz.
 If required, it is recommended to purchase a converter prior to arrival.

 While tipping is not customary in the Cook Islands, gratuities will be welcomed should you feel you have received exemplary service.